t-davidson/computational-sociology/2026/course-materials/github_setup.md

 Some of the instructions here are part of a detailed guide to all you could ever want to know about RStudio and Github: [happygitwithr.com](https://happygitwithr.com/index.html).
 Github provides guides and lots of documentation on its website: [github.com/git-guides](https://github.com/git-guides).
 Github also provides a [cheatsheet](https://training.github.com/) (multilingual).

 ### Student developer pack
 Students can get free access to some premium features by signing up for the [Student Developer Pack](https://education.github.com/pack).
 It is not essential for our purposes, but I highly recommend doing so.
-The most obvious perk is the ability to create private repositories.